brettimus/super-hearts/README.md

 Bool

-If true, hearts are animated in a circular, fanning pattern around the click/touch.
+If true, hearts are spewed in a circular, fanning pattern.

 ### floatingInSpace
 Default is `false`.